Congenital Heart Defects (CHD)

 2) Cardiac anomalies are variable and many of them are severe

-British Heart Foundation survey shows that nearly six in ten parents say they have been forced to work less or give up their careers entirely following their child’s cardiac diagnosis, with over half admitting this has put a significant strain on the family finances.
+British Heart Foundation survey shows that nearly 6 in 10 parents say they have been forced to work less or give up their careers entirely following their child’s cardiac diagnosis, with over half admitting this has put a significant strain on their family’s finances.

-There are some situations that increase the risk of heart defect development for the baby like previous child with CHD, increased nuchal translucency thickness, maternal diabetes and some medications.
+There are some situations that increase the risk of heart defect developments in babies, such as a previously conceiving a child with CHD, increased nuchal translucency thickness, maternal diabetes and some medications.

 Unfortunately in majority of the cases there is no any identifying cause for the baby’s heart abnormality and children with CHD are commonly born for healthy parents, which have no any family history of congenital heart disease.